natalie-kate/date-night/TESTING.md

      ![Initial contact html test](assets/readme-assets/validations/contact-html-validation.png)

-     Removed type attributes from scripts on all my pages which prevented me getting html errors on them as this was the first page I validated.
+     Removed type attributes from scripts on all my pages which prevented me getting html errors on them as well as this was the first page I validated.
      Removed type attribute from text-box and the extra anchor closing tag that was present.

      ![Initial contact html test, second picture](assets/readme-assets/validations/contact-html-validation.png)